riccardik/ros2sofarfoxy/README.md

 This package will make use of the `ros1_bridge` package: to use it, is necessary to configure the host file of both the PC's that are running Ros1 and Ros2:
 - on the Ros1 pc, open `/etc/hosts` with a text editor and add the following line: `IP_ADDRESS   COMPUTER_NAME`, where the IP address and the computer name are the ones of the Ros2 computer.
 - on the Ros2 pc, add the ones of the Ros1 pc
+If this pachage is used as a bridge between two simulations, one in Ros1 and one in Ros2, the name of the frame of the mobile robot has to be set in the file `./bridge_statem/banxter_bridge/repub_pose.py`, at the line:

+      self.req.reference_frame="coke_can_robot"
+the `coke_can_robot` has to be substituted with the name of the model of the robot in Gazebo.

 ## Build the packages
 build the packages (i will assume `~/ros2-ws/` as the Current Ros2 workspace):